|

 Indonesia

-With over 17,000 islands spanning the equator between the Indian and Pacific Oceans, Indonesia is one of the best places to dive in the Coral Triangle.
-It boasts a staggering 20% of the world’s coral reefs, including a significant portion of the Coral Triangle.
+Indonesia boasts a staggering 20% of the world’s coral reefs, including a significant portion of the Coral Triangle.

 The warm waters surrounding the archipelago are home to an astounding array of marine life, from tiny nudibranchs to mammoth whale sharks and everything in between.

 Divers can explore pristine coral gardens, dramatic drop-offs and exhilarating drift dives, not to mention historic wrecks.
-Indonesia also boasts several unique underwater environments like volcanic lakes and submerged caves.
+Indonesia also boasts several unique underwater environments, like volcanic lakes and submerged caves.

-For beginners, there’s accessible shore diving on offer in the waters around Bali, as including the legendary USAT Liberty shipwreck.
+For beginners, there’s accessible shore diving on offer in the waters around Bali, including the legendary USAT Liberty shipwreck.
 Just offshore lies Nusa Penida, a hotspot for seeing manta rays and the bizarre-looking mola mola.

 Looking for more inspiration?
 Discover 9 of the best places to dive in Indonesia here.
 Alternatively, check out these eco-friendly Indonesian dive resorts for a sustainable stay.